KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 # Editing Rules by Campaign State

-Each campaign state has distinct characteristics that determine what actions can be performed, as follows
+Each campaign state has distinct characteristics that determine what actions can be performed, as follows:

-(@Meenal: Is this reviewed and approved by Suvidhi?)

 | Campaign State           | Scenario                                           | Creator's Action                                                                                                                                                   | Approver's Action                                                                                                                                                                                                                                                       |
 | :----------------------- | :------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |